Ananas New Community

 The villas are organized into a series of small communities each with their own social space with a central sports and an amenity pavilion that brings the entire villa community together.
 Integrated ‘garage’ like workshop and shop spaces in a number of the villas provide opportunities for entrepreneurship and activation of the public realm.

-The landscape design for Project Sugar will unify a new residential community through a variety of shared amenities in a contemporary landscape setting.
+The landscape design will unify a new residential community through a variety of shared amenities in a contemporary landscape setting.
 The park will be a sustainable place, weaving together various best practice features to respond to the unique climate of Biñan, Laguna, such as stormwater collection, swales, stormwater gardens, shade canopies, and passive solar strategies.

-The design form of the Project Sugar landscape is organic, taking inspiration from the local terrain and referencing the organic nature of the site and its agrarian past.
+The design form of the landscape is organic, taking inspiration from the local terrain and referencing the organic nature of the site and its agrarian past.
 Paths, gardens, seating, and canopies change direction and provide a unique, meandering experience throughout the site.
 These organic forms of the landscape act as an agent to buffer and soften the geometries and scale of the buildings within the development.

 Park is organized around two defining elements; the Active Arc and the Passive Arc.